 Reactionary - Quick Tips for Treatment

-While preventative measures are always better, checking the forecast won’t always help guestimate the changes to come (Texans will agree!).
-Here’s some helpful tips for quick treatment:
+While preventative measures are always better, checking the forecast won’t always help guestimate the changes to come.
+Here are some helpful tips for quick treatment:

 Stock up on vitamin C intake